Control register: XCR0 and XSS

 XCR0, or Extended Control Register 0, is a control register which is used to toggle the storing or loading of registers related to specific CPU features using the XSAVE/XRSTOR instructions.
 It is also used with some features to enable or disable the processor's ability to execute their corresponding instructions.
-It can be accessed using the privileged XSETBV and nonprivileged XGETBV instructions.
+It can be changed using the privileged XSETBV read using the unprivileged XGETBV instructions.

-There is also the IA32_XSS MSR, which is located at address 0DA0h.
+There is also the IA32_XSS MSR, which is located at address DA0h.
 The IA32_XSS MSR controls bits of XCR0 which are considered to be "supervisor" state, and should be invisible to regular programs.
 It operates with the privileged XSAVES and XRSTORS instructions by adding supervisor state to the data they operate with.
 Put simply, if the X87 state was enabled in XCR0 and PT state was enabled in IA32_XSS, the XSAVE instruction would only store X87 state, while the privileged XSAVES would store both X87 and PT states.
 Because it is an MSR, it can be accessed using the RDMSR and WRMSR instructions.